 The key to becoming proficient on the flute is regular practice, which can be more satisfying to do if a student is motivated by having a goal.
 For some students the goal is taking a graded examination (see Exam Info), whilst for others the goal may be achieving a standard whereby they are able to play regularly with other musicians.
 Andrew has helped numerous students to reach their goal, whether that is exam success or a more personal achievement, such as learning to play a favourite piece of music for a family wedding.

-Many of Andrew's students have said how much they have benefited from his teaching, as can be seen on the Testimonials page as well as the pages for Flute/Piccolo Lessons, Music Theory Lessons and Exam Info.
-The handmade embroidery shown opposite was a gift to Andrew from a pupil who wanted to show how much she appreciated his teaching.
+Many of Andrew's students have said how much they have benefited from their lessons with him, as can be seen on the Testimonials page as well as the pages for Flute/Piccolo Lessons, Music Theory Lessons and Exam Info.
+This handmade embroidery was a gift to Andrew from a pupil who wanted to show how much she appreciated his teaching.